 They reappeared back in Jovi’s fortress, up on the dais where her throne was.
 Jovi was cradled in Dean’s arms, limp, looking dead.
 But Dean didn’t realize how it looked, so he just stood there dramatically and waited for everyone to react.

 He noticed that many of his angels had fallen, so he brought them back to life and healed their injuries.
 He even brought back the dangles since Jovi seemed to like them.
-As the environment changed around them, before their very eyes, the warriors gradually stopped fighting to gape at Dean.
+As the environment changed before their very eyes, the heavenly hosts gradually stopped fighting to gape at Dean.
 Believing Jovi dead, all the angels, both Jovi’s and Dean’s, reacted with great sadness.
 They keened as one, wailing and crying, and Dean realized finally it must look to them the way it looked to Sam.
 In the crowd he spotted Crowley hurrying to Castiel, beseeching him with his expression, but Castiel was equally stricken.
-Idiots.

 Seriously?
 They all really thought he would kill Jovi?
 Really?
 FFS.
 “The war is OVER!
 Stop fighting and get out!”
 Everyone in the room had a comical moment of hesitation.

 Dean repeated himself, inhumanly loud.
 “Get OUT!!”
 It wasn’t a command, not yet anyway.